Louis Blair (1939 - 2020) - Obituary

-BLAIR, Louis Helion, who tried not to squander a minute of life, lost his on September 5, 2020, after 81 years of cultivating future leaders, preparing French meals and inviting serendipity into his life.
+Louis Helion Blair, who tried not to squander a minute of life, lost his on Saturday, September 5, 2020, after 81 years of cultivating future leaders, preparing French meals and inviting serendipity into his life.
 He died of pneumonia, a result of doing something he loved, kayaking the Maury River near his home in Rockbridge Baths.

 Blair was a retired visiting professor at Virginia Military Institute; former mayor of Falls Church, Va.; a collector and lover of people, animals, mushrooms and birds; a 36-year survivor of stage 4 throat cancer; and, above all, beloved by leaders across the United States because of his 17-year direction of the Harry S. Truman Scholarship Foundation.

-In a private reflection written in 2018, Blair wrote that he was shaped by two women: first, his great-aunt, Jean, who became his formidable caretaker when he was 5; the other his wife, Suzanne Sessoms Lemon Blair, who brought him "unquestioning love" and taught him to share the same with others after they married in 1982.
+In a private reflection written in 2018, Blair wrote that he was shaped by two women: first, his Great-Aunt Jean, who became his formidable caretaker when he was five; the other his wife, Suzanne Sessoms Lemon Blair, who brought him "unquestioning love" and taught him to share the same with others after they married in 1982.

 Suzanne, he said in a 2009 interview, was central to his life and "the wind beneath my wings."
 In the same interview he explained he relished helping people find a way to change their lives.
 "If you've helped one person outside your family, you've made a difference."